Organic Grower Fruit Growers News Vegetable Growers News National Nut Grower Spudman Product Processing GPN Mag

 Plant material from the mustard cover crop that overwinters will not sustain Plectosporium since the cucurbit pathogen isn’t known to survive on Brassica crops.
 Glucosinolates are the compounds in the mustard plant tissue responsible for the biofumigation effect.
 They are released when the mustard plant tissue is finely chopped and incorporated into the soil.
 Through various chemical reactions, the glucosinolates break down into allyl isothiocyanate, which is one of the key compounds with fumigation properties.

 OSU researchers worked with the mustard cultivars Pacific Gold, Caliente 199 and Caliente Rojo.
-These are brown mustards which contain the highest concentrations of glucosinolates.
+These are brown mustards that contain the highest concentrations of glucosinolates.

 The amount of glucosinolates in the mustard biomass increases until peak bloom.
 The cover crop is then cut or mowed, immediately incorporated, packed and the soil sealed with water.

-A flail mower is the best for cutting, although a Bush Hog is more commonly used.
-Most growers then rototill to incorporate and then cultipack although there are many choices of tools to use.
+A flail mower is the best for cutting, though a Bush Hog is more commonly used.
+Growers typically rototill, then cultipack to retain gases in the soil.

 “Sealing is the most difficult step,” Jasinski said.
 “There’s not an easy way to apply irrigation, especially to a large field.”